sanatan0511/Shopwave-X-Agentic-Ai-hackathon-/README.md

 ---

-## Why This Architecture Works for the Hackathon
+## Why This Architecture  for the Hackathon

 - **3+ tool calls per chain**: The workflow alone calls at least `get_customer`, `get_order`, `initiate_refund/cancel_order`, and `send_reply`.
 - **Concurrency**: MCP server can handle multiple requests; the processor script uses `asyncio` to process tickets concurrently.